-Finding the perfect views to catch peak foliage in the Boone Area is easy.
-These scenic drives below will help you choose the best places to see nature's display.
+Finding the perfect views to catch peak foliage in the Boone area is easy.
+These scenic drives will help you decide on the best places to see nature's display.

 Visit N.C.
-Scenic Byways for more information.
-Go to www.ncdot.gov.
+Scenic Byways for maps & more information.

-Follow any one of these, or all of them, and you are guaranteed to see glorious fall color along the way.
-Fall leaf-changing season in Boone is generally October 5th through the 25th, with peak color occurring October 10-20.
-Highest elevations near Grandfather Mountain and near Elk Knob change first.
-Weekdays are good for less crowded times.
-For more ideas, visit ExploreBoone.com.
+Follow any one of these or all of them, and you are guaranteed to see glorious fall colors along the way.
+Fall leaf-changing season in Boone is generally October 5th through the 25th, with peak color typically occurring October 10-20.
+The highest elevations near Grandfather Mountain and near Elk Knob change first.
+Weekdays are best for avoiding crowds.